Public & Administrative

 Patients’ right to choose provider of mental health services

-Instructed (led by Angus Moon QC) on behalf of NHS England in judicial review proceedings concerning the interpretation of Regulations on patient choice, and the meaning and legal requirements of an NHS ‘commissioning contract’.
+Instructed (led by Angus Moon KC) on behalf of NHS England in judicial review proceedings concerning the interpretation of Regulations on patient choice, and the meaning and legal requirements of an NHS ‘commissioning contract’.
 The claimant alleged that the interpretation of the Regulations required her GP to refer her to a healthcare provider of her choice, regardless of the arrangements already put in place by the Clinical Commissioning Group to commission services of that nature.